RaissaSantana13/quiz_app/README.md

     * **3 medium questions**
     * **2 hard questions**
 * **Shuffled Answers:** To prevent memorization by position, the alternatives for each question are randomly shuffled in every game.
-* **Performance Summary:** Detailed analysis comparing chosen answers with correct ones at the end of the quiz.

 ---